aschauera/agent-academy/docs/operative/03-automate-triggers/index.md

 - **Have completed Mission 01 and Mission 02** and have your Hiring Agent ready, **OR**
 - **Import the Mission 03 starter solution** if you're starting fresh or need to catch up.
 [Download Mission 03 Starter Solution](https://aka.ms/agent-academy)

-!!! note "Solution Import and Sample Data"
+> [!NOTE] Solution Import and Sample Data
-    If you're using the starter solution, refer to [Mission 01](../01-get-started/README.md) for detailed instructions on how to import solutions and sample data into your environment.
+> If you're using the starter solution, refer to [Mission 01](../01-get-started/README.md) for detailed instructions on how to import solutions and sample data into your environment.

 You'll also need access to **Microsoft Teams** to complete the second lab exercise of posting an adaptive card to Microsoft Teams.